matloff/regtools/README.md

 find the "best" combination, say in the sense of highest rate of correct classification in a classification problem.

-Various machine learning packages include grid search functions.
-But as will be seen below, the one in **regtools** has some novel features not found in the other packages.
+A number of machine learning packages include grid search functions.
+But the one in **regtools** has some novel features not found in the other packages:

+* Use of standard errors to avoid "p-hacking."

+* A graphical interface, enabling the user to see at a glance how the various hyperparameters interact.

 First, though, a brief discussion regardng finding the "best" hyperparameter combination.